BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Happiness is an effect of doing what you love, not an end goal to be achieved. – Celestine Chua
+ It is not uncommon for people to spend their whole life waiting to start living. – Eckhart Tolle